Opentrons/opentrons/api/docs/source/wells.rst

 Wells
 =====

 We spend a fair amount of time organizing and counting wells when writing Python protocols.
-This section describes the waits we can access individual wells and groups of wells, for the purposes of then using these wells in our pipetting commands.
+This section describes the different ways we can access wells and groups of wells.

 **********************